Skip to main content

 Eric Bingham noted a young immigrant, obviously voting for her first time with her eyes brimming with tears and pride.
 “To see the joy she had and the pride she took in voting, made me very proud of my country,” he said.

-Those standing in line, waiting, also caught Bingham’s
+Those standing in line, waiting, also caught Bingham’s attention.
+Teenagers voting

 By Gail Hairston

 One would have to be isolated to the point of sequestered to escape the tumultuous presidential campaign between Democratic candidate Hilary Clinton and Republican candidate Donald Trump.
 Tomorrow, finally, the nation chooses.
 Before the results are recorded for posterity, three University of Kentucky political scientists and one historian agreed to comment upon the 2016 battle for the White House.
 Many Americans believe this campaign has been unlike any that has come before.
 Is this merely our limited perception of political history in America?
 The experts agree.
 It is real.
-As points of comparison, Associate Professor of Political Science Stephen Voss remembered the 1860 presidential election, which displayed “some of the same fictionalization” and the 1968 election “which had some
+As points of comparison, Associate Professor of Political Science Stephen Voss remembered the 1860 presidential election, which displayed “some of the same fictionalization” and the 1968

 By Jennifer T. Allen